Lady and the Tramp: CinemaScope

 Since Lady and the Tramp centered on the titular canines, it was decided the story would be told from a dog's point-of-view.
 Since the humans affected the storyline, it was decided that only showing the hands and feet of the humans was too obvious when framing the action.
-It was decided the camera would occasionally show the faces and figures of the humans, but often shown them in full view through shadows and silhouettes.
+It was decided the camera would occasionally show the faces and figures of the humans, but often show them in full view through shadows and silhouettes.
 This way, the humans would not impose themselves in a dog-centric story.

 The widescreen CinemaScope process was developed by 20th Century Fox and was first used in The Robe (1953).
 The process used specialized lenses to compress the filmed images and spread them into a wider screen projection.
 This presented a challenge to the layout artists and the character animators.
 The animators had to remember that they had to move their characters across a background instead of the background passing behind them.
 Due to the expansion of visual space, it made it difficult for a single character to dominate the screen.
 Thus, certain groups of characters were spread out to keep the screen from appearing sparse.
 This resulted in greater realism but offered fewer close-up shots, so longer takes were necessary as the constant jump-cutting would appear too busy or annoying.

 Disney's first animated project with CinemaScope was the musical short film Toot, Whistle, Plunk and Boom (1953), directed by Ward Kimball.
 It won the 1954 Academy Award for Best Animated Short Film.
 Originally, Lady and the Tramp was to be filmed in a regular 1.37:1 Academy ratio.
 However, midway through production, Disney decided to have the film projected in CinemaScope, marking Lady and the Tramp as the first full-length animated feature filmed in the process.

 Due to the CinemaScope process, it took more time for the layout artists than on previous animated films to frame each shot.
 As a result, the costs of the background artwork rose, and the film missed its original release date.
 Near its theatrical release, it was learned that only certain theaters had the capability to project films in CinemaScope at the time.
 After learning this, Disney issued two versions of the film: one in its native CinemaScope aspect ratio (2.55:1), and another in the Academy ratio.
 This involved gathering the layout artists to restructure key scenes when characters were on the edges of the screen.